sharona1610/tdd-todo-list/README.md

 You should as a minimum implement the following features.
 Each will likely require more than one test to ensure that the requirement is met and robust.

-Hint: Write tests in whichever order makes the most sense, not from top to bottom.
+_**Hint:** Write tests in whichever order makes the most sense, not from top to bottom._

 ### CREATE

 #### Create(params)
-* Should be able to create a new Todo with the following KVPs in the `params` object:
+* Should be able to create a new Todo with the following KVPs in the passed in as params:
   * `name`
   * `description`
   * `completed` (true/false)